ARCHIBALD, Edward Mortimer). ARCHIBALD, Edith J. BORDEN, Robert Laird

 3. Halifax Days and Marriage;

 5. Last Days in Newfoundland;

 8. The Consul and the Slave Trade;

 9. The Benjamin Letter;

 13. The Alabama Claims [the damages, sought by the United States government from the British government in 1869, for the attacks upon American merchant ships by the CSS Alabama and similar warships, built secretly in Britain and sold to the Confederate States Navy during the Civil War];

 15. Closing Years in New York;

 17. Passing of a Great Canadian.

-With an index.
-Spine lightly sunned, light wear and some soiling to cloth and fore-edge with old dampstain to rear board, else very good, solid.
-50.00
+Spine lightly sunned, light wear to cloth, else very good, clean and solid.
+100.00